Why Does My Cat Behaves The Way It Does?

 • Pheromones like Feliway may help some cats remain calm.

-Cats are obligate carnivores which means they need meat.
+Cats are obligatory carnivores, which means they need meat.
 Unlike dogs, they cannot survive on a vegetarian diet.
-Cats, and especially kittens, néed a high protein content in the diet.
-Without this, they may survive but they won’t thrive.Some cats eat anything and others are more fussy.
+Cats, and especially kittens, need a high protein content in the diet.
+Without this, they may survive but they won’t thrive.
+Some cats will eat anything, while others are fussier.

 Neutering is Essential

-It is really important to have your cat neutered.
+It is important to have your cat neutered.
 This will keep them healthy and more likely to remain at home with you.
-Entire cats will wander and have litters every few months, from 4 months of age onwards.
+Entire cats will wander and have litter every few months, from 4 months of age onwards.
 Owners should talk to their vet about this easy and common procedure.

 Get Quote Chat